Rice's whale: Feeding and diving behavior

-GPS data from the 2010 tagged individual found that the whale swam at an average sustained speed, the speed at which the animal travels without tiring, of 1.2 km/h when staying within a specific location, and 3.6-4.0 km/h when traveling over long distances.
+GPS data from an individual tagged in 2010 found that the whale swam at an average sustained speed, the speed at which the animal travels without tiring, of 1.2 km/h when staying within a specific location, and 3.6-4.0 km/h when traveling over long distances.
 The fastest sustained speed recorded was 6.3 km/h.